Do you live in an area of Marin that doesn’t fluoridate its water?

 The fluoride may be in the form of a solution, gel, foam, or varnish.
 Typically, it’s applied with a cotton swab or brush, used as a rinse, or placed in a tray that’s held in your mouth for several minutes.

-After the treatment, you may be asked not to rinse, eat, or drink for at least 30 minutes to allow your teeth to absorb the fluoride and help repair microscopic carious areas.
+After the treatment, you may be asked not to rinse, eat, or drink for at least 30 minutes to allow your teeth to absorb the fluoride and help repair microcavities.

 Depending on your oral health status, we may recommend fluoride treatments every three, six or 12 months.